 - Coconut oil – small doses mixed into food or smoothies for its antibacterial and antiviral properties.

 - Hot water baths – with Epsom salts or magnesium and a sprinkle of powdered ginger to help alleviate muscle aches.

 - Peppermint tea and ginger tea – also work for head and muscle aches associated with an illness.

 - Natural sleep tincture or chamomile tincture to help soothe achy muscles and promote relaxing sleep if anyone is achy or having trouble resting comfortably.

 - Feverfew – I don’t generally recommend it for kids without a doctor’s advice, so check with yours, but this herb has natural anti-inflammatory health benefits.

-- Homeopathic remedies – like Genexa’s cold crush or pain and fever reducer.
+- Homeopathic remedies – like Genexa’s cold crush.